josh--newman/tictactoe/README.md

 └── index.js
 ```

-Socket listeners are set up in the `App.js` component.
+The front end is composed of React components.
+App state and socket listeners are handled in the `App.js` component.

 ### Backend
 - Node